 - New raised garden beds and planters if needed

 - Arches and trellises before you start planting

 One thing I love about gardening is that there is always something new to learn.
 I spend time doing research and reading about new gardening items, new hybrids, and older wisdom.

 When I am getting ready for spring, I try to attend the local spring gardening shows.

 We have a huge one in Seattle every February, the Northwest Flower and Garden Show.
-This year, there were 30 display gardens, 100 free seminars and workshops, and a large garden marketplace.
+The last time I attended, there were 30 display gardens, 100 free seminars and workshops, and a large garden marketplace.

 In fact, Better Homes and Gardens named this show the Country’s Best Garden Show.
 “Spring Fever” was the theme, and spring fever hits me hard after I attend this one.

 You can network with other gardeners at the shows.
 Talk with Master Gardeners who have a trove of information and advice at the shows.
 Find local seeds, seedlings, and unique garden treasures to purchase.
 And new ideas are everywhere you look.
 Some might even transfer to your own gardens.